Classification of radar targets using machine learning and deep learning

 @save "$(@__DIR__)/models/lstm.bson" model_lstm

-Let's evaluate our model by computing the accuracy on a test dataset
+Let's evaluate our model by calculating the accuracy on a test dataset.

 accuracy_score_LSTM, all_predsLSTMm, true_predS_LSTM = evaluate_model_accuracy(test_loader_lstm, model_lstm, classes, lossLSTM, "Recurrent");